csstools/parser/src/consumers/README.md

 12. Move any `CSSComment` or `CSSSpace` values from the end of the `CSSDeclaration#value` to the `CSSDeclaration#betweenValueAndClosing`.
 13. If the following conditions are met, which are
     1. If the last value of the `CSSDeclaration#value` is a `CSSWord`, and
-    2. If zero-or-more values before that value are a `CSSComment` or `CSSSpace`, and
+    2. If zero-or-more values before that are a `CSSComment` or `CSSSpace`, and
     3. If the value before that is a `CSSSymbol<"!">`, then
        1. Create a new `CSSPriority`.
        2. Assign the `CSSPriority` value to the `CSSDeclaration#priority`.